-Letterfit’s featured article : updated 30.09.18.
-Please don’t copy or re-distribute this without permission.
-You can direct comments to this link – thanks.
+This is Letterfit’s featured article for autumn / winter 2018.
+Please don’t copy or re-distribute it without permission.
+You can comment by using this link – thanks for your interest.

 ‘…like a mannequin in sunglasses’ *

 Python isn’t exactly like other programming languages – in its wider use or in its on-going use at Letterfit.
 It is an accessible way into working with basic levels of AI and Machine Learning.

 Put more boringly (perhaps), it’s object-oriented and it’s useful for coding new typefaces, amongst other things.
 Its task-specific pre-coded strings accessed in data-processing libraries make it somewhat similar to jQuery, which means that leaner code generates more functionality – which, in many respects, can make you feel like a mannequin in sunglasses when you venture into its deeper levels of mind-boggling complexities.